 - Service virtualization: type of virtualization that allows hosting specific processes and services related to an application.

 Memory virtualization: different servers’ memory is aggregated into a single memory pool available to any computer in a cluster.

 Type of memory virtualization:

-Storage Virtualization: Several physical storage devices are combined in a single storage device.
-With this manner, some advantages are obtained, such as homogenization of storage across storage devices of multiple capacity and speeds, reduced downtime, load balancing and better optimization of performance and speed.
+Storage virtualization: several physical storage devices are combined in a single storage device.
+In this manner, some advantages are obtained, such as homogenization of storage across storage devices of multiple capacity and speeds, reduced downtime, load balancing and better optimization of performance and speed.